allebone/help.omni.af.mil/docs/PEX/Ops.md

          5. Click `Update`.

 !!! note "Note"
-     If you select people with different DNIF statuses, i.e., some green and some red, clicking Update wil al be set to the selected status, i.e., all red or all green.
+     If you select people with different DNIF statuses, i.e., some green and some red, clicking Update will all be set to the selected status, i.e., all red or all green.

 **FCIF**
 FCIFs \(Flight Crew Information Files\) are read files of an immediate nature and require an acknowledgment, in this case the PEX Security Identifier.
 FCIFs are managed in the FCIF Admin module.